dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 [LoggerMessage](/dotnet/api/microsoft.extensions.logging.loggermessage) features create cacheable delegates that require fewer object allocations and reduced computational overhead than [logger extension methods](/dotnet/api/Microsoft.Extensions.Logging.LoggerExtensions), such as `LogInformation`, `LogDebug`, and `LogError`.
 For high-performance logging scenarios, use the `LoggerMessage` pattern.

+`LoggerMessage` provides the following performance advantages over Logger extension methods:

-Logger extension methods require "boxing" (converting) value types, such as `int`, into `object` types and back.
-The `LoggerMessage` pattern avoids boxing by using static `Action` fields to define logging messages for strongly-typed extension methods.
-Additionally, the extension methods must parse the message template (named format string) every time a log message is written.
+* Logger extension methods require "boxing" (converting) value types, such as `int`, into `object`.
+The `LoggerMessage` pattern avoids boxing by using static `Action` fields.
+The static `Action` fields define logging messages for strongly-typed extension methods.
+* Logger extension methods must parse the message template (named format string) every time a log message is written.
 Using `LoggerMessage` only requires parsing a template once when the message is defined.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/logging/loggermessage/sample/) ([how to download](xref:tutorials/index#how-to-download-a-sample))

-The sample app demonstrates `LoggerMessage` features with a simple quote tracking database.
-The user adds, deletes, and deletes all quotes from an in-memory database.
-As these operations occur, log messages are generated using static extension methods that trigger logging `Action`s.
+The sample app demonstrates `LoggerMessage` features with a basic quote tracking database.
+The app adds, deletes single, and deletes all quotes from an in-memory database.
+As these operations occur, log messages are generated using static extension methods that trigger logging actions.

 ## LoggerMessage.Define

 [Define(LogLevel, EventId, String)](/dotnet/api/microsoft.extensions.logging.loggermessage.define) creates an `Action` delegate for logging a message. `Define` overloads permit passing up to six type parameters to a named format string (template).

-The string provided to the `Define` method is a template and not an interpolated string.
-Placeholders are filled in the order that the types are specified.
-Placeholder names in the template should be descriptive and consistent across templates because they serve as property names within structured log data.
-The sample app uses and we recommend [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").

 ## LoggerMessage.DefineScope

 [DefineScope(String)](/dotnet/api/microsoft.extensions.logging.loggermessage.definescope) creates a `Func` delegate for defining a [log scope](xref:fundamentals/logging/index#log-scopes). `DefineScope` overloads permit passing up to three type parameters to a named format string (template).

+## Define and DefineScope

-The string provided to the `DefineScope` method is a template and not an interpolated string.
+The string provided to the `Define` and `DefineScope` methods is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
-Placeholder names in the template should be descriptive and consistent across templates because they serve as property names within structured log data.
-The sample app uses and we recommend [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").
+Placeholder names in the template should be descriptive and consistent across templates.
+Placeholder names should be descriptive and consistent because they serve as property names within structured log data.
+We recommend [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names.
+For example, `"{Count}", "{FirstName}"`.

 ## Implementing LoggerMessage.Define